-The Framework for Academic Publications was approved in March 2014.
+The Framework for Academic Publications (pdf; 76kb) was approved in March 2014.
 The framework sets out the roles and responsibilities of academic members of staff on the one hand, and various SOAS departments on the other, in relation to maximising the impact of the School’s research on scholarly debate, knowledge and understanding.
 It is anticipated that adherence to this framework should have significant benefits for staff in terms of the visibility of their research, and the extent to which is it cited.

 In keeping with our mission and values, SOAS supports the principle of Open Access (OA).
 In this context Open Access means that research literature can be freely accessed by anyone in the world via the internet, and used without licensing restrictions for research teaching and other purposes.